manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Test_MRM _DLP_Policies.md

 12. In Lynne’s **Inbox**, you should see the first message (**DLP policy test**) that you sent, but not the second (**Second DLP policy test**).
 Remember, when Holly sent the second email, she received a notification that it had been blocked.

-13. Leave both client VMs open for the next lab.
-Do not close any of the browser tabs.
+13. Leave your Edge browser and all its tabs open on LON-CL2.

 # End of Lab 6